Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - MIPS calling convention uses registers for arguments
-- $a0, $a1, $a2, $a3 for first 4 arguments
+- First 4 arguments: $a0, $a1, $a2, $a3
-- Additional arguments passed on stack
+- Additional arguments go on stack
-- Fast (no memory access)
+- Fast (register access) for common case (≤4 arguments)
-- Limited to 4 register arguments
+- Part of MIPS design: make common case fast

 ---